featherbear/UNSW-COMP1531/README.md

 1. Open the `strings.py` file
 2. Use a `for` loop to join all of the strings, separated by a space
-3. Print the new string such that the output matches the above (No trailing space in output)
+3. Print the new string such that the output matches the above (no trailing space in output)
 4. Now concatenating a list of strings seems like something that people would want to do often.
 So, as you may have been suspecting after the previous exercise, there is an in-built function to do this for you.
 Add the following line to the bottom of your `strings.py` file

 ```python